project-chip/connectedhomeip/examples/light-switch-app/ameba/README.md

 ## Running RPC Console

 -   Connect a USB-TTL adapter as shown below
+-   For AmebaD

             Ameba         USB-TTL
             A19           TX
             A18           RX
+            GND           GND

+-   For AmebaZ2

+            Ameba         USB-TTL
+            A13           TX
+            A14           RX
             GND           GND

 *   Build the